Whether you’ve just taken delivery of a brand-new bike or had it for years, this guide should offer some pointers on how to set up your mountain bike.

-Raising it will allow you to get your weight back on steep descents while allowing you to push the front wheel into holes and downslopes more effectively.
+Raising it will allow you to get your weight back on steep descents, while enabling you to push the front wheel into holes and downslopes more effectively.
 Too high, though, and you’ll struggle to get enough weight over the front wheel on flat turns or steep climbs.

 As a starting point for trail/enduro riding, try setting the grips so they’re roughly level with (or slightly below) the saddle when it’s at full pedalling height.

-Swap spacers to below the stem to increase bar height or visa-versa.
-Refit the stem, tighten the top-cap enough to stop any play, but not so tight as to make the headset stiff or creaky.
+Swap spacers to below the stem to increase bar height or vice-versa.
+Refit the stem, tighten the top cap enough to stop any play, but not so tight as to make the headset stiff or creaky.
 Align the stem with the front wheel and tighten the stem bolts to the manufacturer’s specs.

 4. Set the bar roll

 Rolling the bar forwards in the stem, so the bar tips have more upsweep and less backsweep, can bring your elbows out and encourage your weight forwards into a more aggressive position.
 Rolling it back towards horizontal bar tips can help get your weight back on steep descents.

 If you’re unsure, start with the bar tips pointing a few degrees up from horizontal.
 Loosen the top two stem faceplate bolts just enough to freely rotate the bar.
 Look at the bar horizontally and adjust until the tips are pointing just up from horizontal, then re-tighten to the stem maker’s specs.

 5. Set the position of the brake levers